 2.486 Styrenated Alkyd ― An oil-modified alkyd resin in which styrene has been already linked and does not exist as a monomer in the form in which the styrenated alkyd is delivered.

-2.487 Suction ― See ‘drying’.
+2.487 Suction ― See ‘drying’

-2.488 Sulphonamide Resin ― These are condensation products of formaldehyde and aryl sulphonamides ( see resin ).
+2.488 Sulphonamide Resin ― These are condensation products of formaldehyde and aryl sulphonamides ( see ‘resin’).

 2.489 Surfacer ― A pigmented composition, essentially a thin filler and/or sealer, designed particularly for smoothening or facing up slightly uneven surfaces, in preparation for the subsequent application of a paint system.
 A surfacer is normally sanded to a smooth surface after it has dried.

-2.490 Suspending Agent ― See ‘anti-settling agent’.
+2.490 Suspending Agent ― See ‘anti-settling agent’

 2.491 Seating ― It is the:

-Exudation of oily matter from film of paint, varnish or lacquer after the film has apparently dried.
+Exudation of oily matter from film of paint, varnish or lacquer after the film has apparently dried;

-Development of gloss in a dry film of paint or varnish, after it has been flatted down.
+Development of gloss in a dry film of paint or varnish, after it has been flatted down; and